-Competition and declining reimbursements have prompted many privately owned or independent pharmacies to sell their files to large chain competitors.
+Competition and declining reimbursements have prompted many privately-owned or independent pharmacies to sell their businesses to large chain competitors.
 Independent or smaller pharmacies that remain must find new ways to provide patient care and increase income to stay profitable.

-What is a Long-Term Care Pharmacy?
+What is a Long Term Care Pharmacy?

-Reimbursements for closed-door LTC pharmacies vary depending on the type of facility serviced.
+Reimbursements for LTC pharmacies vary depending on the type of facility serviced.
 There are also buying groups that can assist with purchasing power for smaller LTC pharmacies.
 These companies also help with other aspects of LTC, such as:

 - Monitoring unpaid claims

 - Assisting with verification of check payment received from insurance companies

 Challenges in Switching from Retail to LTC Pharmacy Services

 - Pharmacy owners face some challenges when switching from a retail to a long-term care pharmacy.
 Just some of these include: